 These Cheez-It clones are a little darker than the originals because we make them with cream instead of butter—don't worry, the rich, nutty flavor is worth the less-than-authentic color.
 Sharp yellow cheddar gets you closest to the classic Cheez-It taste, but manchego is a fun alternative.Continue to 21 of 25 below.

 Once we figured out how to make awesome bagels at home, it was only a matter of time before we shrunk them down and made homemade bagel bites.
 There's not much to it once the bagels are baked—just cut them in half, toast them lightly, and pile on the red sauce, cheese, and diced pepperoni.

 Baguette Toast "Crackers"

-We bought a lot of baguette crackers when I was growing up, and I was never quite sure why—they were totally bland.
-It's super easy to make far better ones at home.
-All you have to do is buy a baguette (even a crappy supermarket loaf), slice it thin, and bake it with olive oil, salt, and pepper.
+Store-bought baguette crackers have can be totally blank, but it's super easy to make far better ones at home.
+All you have to do is buy a baguette (even a crappy supermarket loaf!), slice it thin, and bake it with olive oil, salt, and pepper.

 Extra-Crispy Bar-Style Tortilla Pizza

 Homemade pizza isn't exactly the easiest snack in the world—unless, of course, you make it with a tortilla.
 But far from just a time-saving hack, using a tortilla is actually one of our favorite ways to make thin-crust bar-style pizza.
 If you've got the sauce on hand, this recipe comes together practically as quickly as finding the phone and ordering delivery.

 Easy Pull-Apart Pepperoni Garlic Knots